ShadowySpirits/mq-workload-generator/README.md

-# RocketMQ Workload Generator
+# MessageQueue Workload Generator

 [![Crates.io][crates-image]][crates-url]

 ## Introduction

-A tool for testing the performance of Apache RocketMQ.
+A tool for testing the performance of Apache RocketMQ and Apache Kafka.

 ## Quick Start